Siege of Berat (1280–1281): Aftermath

-The victory at Berat represented Michael VIII's greatest success in battle over the Latins since the Battle of Pelagonia 20 years earlier.
+The victory at Bellegrada represented Michael VIII's greatest success in battle over the Latins since the Battle of Pelagonia 20 years earlier.
 The many prisoners, including Sully, were taken to Constantinople, where they were publicly paraded in a triumph celebrated by the exultant emperor, who further ordered frescoes depicting scenes from the campaign painted in his palace.
-In the aftermath of their victory at Berat, the imperial troops restored their control over Albania, except the two Angevin strongholds of Dyrrhachium and Valona.
+In the aftermath of their victory at Bellegrada, the imperial troops restored their control over Albania, except the two Angevin strongholds of Dyrrachium and Aulon.
 The defeat ended Charles's designs of an overland assault on Byzantium, but the Angevin ruler now redoubled his efforts, aiming to launch a seaborne invasion of the Empire with Venetian aid.
 This he secured with the Treaty of Orvieto in 1281.
 The Papacy also, after the election of the pro-Angevin Martin IV, finally sanctioned his plans, excommunicating Michael Palaiologos and ending the Union of the Churches.
 Michael VIII countered this with an alliance with Peter III of Aragon (r.
 1276–1285), and with his support to various anti-Angevin forces in Italy.
 Just as Charles was ready to launch his attack, an uprising known as the Sicilian Vespers broke out on March 30, 1282.
 The subsequent wars, in large part the result of Michael's diplomatic efforts, ended the threat of Charles on Byzantium.